-The PhilChat committee are Jon Bebb (lead for the annual event), Leonie Smith (monthly seminar convener) and Maria Evaristo Cursino Da Silva (undergraduate representative).
+The PhilChat committee is Jon Bebb (lead for the annual event), Leonie Smith (monthly seminar convener) and Maria Evaristo Cursino Da Silva (undergraduate representative).
 If you would like to get involved in PhilChat or would like to present a paper at one of our events, please get in touch with Jon Bebb or Leonie Smith.